19hours/sg-statutes/Acts/Building Control Act.md

 “unauthorised”, in relation to a building or building works, means any building erected, or any building works commenced or carried out, in contravention of any provision of this Act or the building regulations;

-“underground building works” means any of the following building works, the carrying out of which starts on or after the date to be specified by the Minister by order in theGazette
+“underground building works” means any of the following building works, the carrying out of which starts on or after the date to be specified by the Minister by order in theGazette:

 (a) any excavation or other building works to make —